top of page

 No, income from speculative business cannot be declared under presumptive taxation.
 You would need to file ITR-3 for such income.

-Yes, provided all businesses fall under the presumptive taxation scheme (Sections 44AD, 44ADA, or 44AE) and the combined turnover does not exceed INR 2 crore for businesses or INR 50 lakh for professionals.
+Yes, provided all businesses fall under the presumptive taxation scheme (Sections 44AD, 44ADA, or 44AE) and the combined turnover does not exceed INR 3 crore for businesses or INR 75 lakh for professionals, as per Budget 2023 updates.

-You can file a belated return until December 31, but you’ll incur a late fee and possibly interest on unpaid taxes.
+You can file a belated return until December 31, but a late fee and possible interest on unpaid taxes will apply.

 Yes, you can revise the return if you find an error or omission before the end of the assessment year or before the assessment is completed, whichever is earlier.